debops/debops/docs/ansible/roles/cryptsetup/guides.rst

 Setup an encrypted loop device
 ------------------------------

 For testing purposes `loop devices`_ can be used to get started with this role.
-Note that loop devices are not required, regular files also work.
 So lets create a loop device:

 .. code-block:: shell